JeongYujae/Jstagram/README.md

 # Introduction

-Django + React to make Instagram(Plus My name J, Jstagram)
+Website inspired a lot from Instragram

 ## Getting started

-In the reuqirements folde, it has common , dev, and prod.
+100% built with Django

-Can use up to your purpose.
+In the reuqirements folder, it contains common , dev, and prod and can use up to your purpose.

 Main django ver.

 pip install django~=3.0.0

 ## Example